 There is something unique about a mentor relationship to dynamically guide you into mastery, whether a recent graduate or a professional planner.
-If you're interested in gaining insight or guidance from a mentor, you may be able to be helped to forge a link with someone with the skills, interests, and experience that would be most helpful.
-Contact the Student Management Coordinator to learn more about the mentorship program.
+If you're an MCRP student interested in gaining insight or guidance from a mentor from professional planning practice in the Vancouver area, you may be able to be helped to forge a link with someone with the skills, interests, and experience that would be most helpful.
+Contact the Academic Program Coordinator to learn more about the mentorship program.